-My husband discusses economics with them as a group, explores unusual math concepts as a group, like Fibonacci’s sequence and other stuff I don’t know.
-Occasionally, they present concepts to each other, when their dad or I are unavailable, or just because they think an older siblings ‘gets it’.
+My husband discusses economics with them as a group and explores unusual math concepts as a group, like Fibonacci’s sequence and other stuff I don’t know.
+Occasionally, they present concepts to each other, when their dad or I am unavailable, or just because they think an older sibling ‘gets it’.

 In order to understand each of your children, you can explore different learning theories.

-Classical education theory suggests there are transitions in thought life of children in different ages.
+Classical education theory suggests there are transitions in the thought lives of children of different ages.
 These are guidelines, not fixed ranges (because there ain’t no average kiddo.)

 Around the GRAMMAR STAGE (grades 1-4), children are able to absorb huge amounts of information, but most are not yet able to make abstract connections between the facts they are learning.